- Natural and organic ingredients

 Today organic foods can be identified at a glance.
 Packaged foods which meet the EU’s strict requirements for organic cultivation are identified by the EU organic farming logo.
 This ensures uniform standards for organic farming within the EU.

 Our Weleda organic foods meet these strict specifications.
 All ingredients come from organic / bio-dynamic cultivation or from organic wild harvesting.
-That’s why our elixirs, Birch Juice, Sea Buckthorn Juice, as well as the Nursing Tea and Organic Baby Tea give you a special feeling of pleasure.
+That’s why our Blackthorn Elixir, Birch Juice and the Nursing Tea give you a special feeling of pleasure.

 Weleda has never tested any of its individual ingredients nor finished beauty products on animals.
 We don’t carry any bunny symbols on our packs because we are a global brand with international packaging, and we have the NATRUE seal on every single one of our cosmetics.
 NATRUE is against animal testing; their criteria stipulates: “Products must comply first and foremost with the basic requirements of Cosmetics Regulation (EC) No 1223/2009, particularly with regard to their composition, safety, efficacy and labelling requirements.
 Furthermore, animal testing is fundamentally against NATRUE’s underlying values and ethics.
 It is for this reason that the NATRUE criteria extends the animal testing ban on finished cosmetic products as regulated by Regulation (EC) No 1223/2009 to countries outside the EU.”
 Today thankfully it is against the law in Europe for any beauty cosmetics to be tested on animals so it goes without saying that, as a European beauty brand, our range is cruelty-free.
 But maybe it doesn’t go without saying, as we hear some of you asking, what about mainland China where current regulation requires even imported European cosmetics to be tested on animals before they can be sold in China?